 We set up a computer in the classroom to project the contents of my computer screen onto the wall, so the students could see everything I did at the computer.
 I opened the lesson templates I had written and read through them, illustrating concepts and answering questions as we went.
 The students opened the same files on their computers and were encouraged to take them home (via jump drives) to do assignments there.
 This is what they saw when we did lesson 02-05, about Exploring a Document.
 It soon became very clear that I had greatly underestimated the time it would take to complete the seminar I had written.
 We barely covered one eighth of it!
 Still, the students learned a lot of things they had not known and I learned that only one unit of the seminar should be offered in a short live class situation!

 Having spent the time creating a classroom seminar that was thorough and covered the basics anyone would want to know, it was clear this had to become one of my business products.
-The Word 101 Seminar is now organized as an 8 unit product, available for purchase from my store in two forms--on CD or sent via e-mail.
+The Word 101 Seminar is now organized as an 8 unit product sent to you via e-mail, available for purchase from my store.
 The seminar index is set up so that students can jump directly to specific lessons.
 The files are all Microsoft Word document templates so that students can apply techniques right at the computer as they study.
 Being templates, experimentation with the lessons is safe and encouraged.
 Try out lesson 06-04, about Using Auto Correct.
 If desired, students can also print off the documents for a reference manual.

 One of the creative facets of the Word 101 Seminar is the use of articles I had written on the subject of creation vs evolution.
 These articles have nothing whatsoever to do with the Seminar lessons and don't have to be read, but I needed text upon which to apply concepts (like shading, hyphenation, finding breaks, using text boxes, and so on) so it seemed best to use my own compositions.
 This makes my Word 101 Seminar totally unique in all the world.
 I'm sure you will never find another word processing tutorial like it!